pansapiens/robosmurfy/README.markdown

 * Add "Smurftastic!" and "Smurfilicious!" after some sentences (analysis of the original WebSmurfer required to determine exactly where.
 "Smurftastic!" seems to appear after '' quotes).

-* Further analyse output of the WebSmurfer to match subsititutions and behaviour more closely.
+<del>* Further analyse output of the WebSmurfer to match subsititutions and behaviour more closely (eg, words.txt dictionary vs. smurf_words.txt, the which is words.txt passed through the original Websmurfer).</del>